ihucos/plash/README.md

 Features:
   +jit +lzma +zlib

-# plash-run is integrated into the host system.
+# plash-run isolates only certain parts of the filesystem.
 # if you want runc (https://github.com/opencontainers/runc) use plash-runc
 $ plash-runc --os arch
 [root@arch /]# exit